ethereum/ethereum-org-website/src/content/edn/learn/nodes-and-clients/index.md

 `trinity --sync-from-checkpoint eth://block/byhash/0xa65877df954e1ff2012473efee8287252eee956c0d395a5791f1103a950a1e21?score=15,835,269,727,022,672,760,774`

-### Pruning

-Storing Ethereum's state on your device can get large.

 ## Hardware

 Hardware requirements differ by client but generally are not that high since the node just need to stay synced.
 Don't confuse it with mining which requires much more computing power.
 Sync time and performance do improve with more powerful hardware however.
 Depending on your needs and wants, Ethereum can be run on your computer, home server, single-board computers or virtual private servers in the cloud.